 Cats sometimes shelter under cars in the winter so check the underside of your car is cat free before setting off.
 When it’s particularly cold, look beneath your car bonnet as cats can climb inside in search of a warm engine.

 If cats have regular access to the outdoors, preventing them free access in the winter could be stressful.
 Instead of blocking access, provide shelter outside so that your cat can hide from the rain or snow whilst he is roaming.

-During snowy periods, remove any snow that has built up outside the cat door so that your cat can come and go freely.
-When it’s really cold, condensation may cause the door of your cat door to freeze closed.
-Check your cat door regularly and if any ice has built up, push the flap gently to remove it.
+During snowy periods, remove any snow that has built up outside the cat flap so that your cat can come and go freely.
+When it’s really cold, condensation may cause the door of your cat flap to freeze closed.
+Check your cat flap regularly and if any ice has built up, push the flap gently to remove it.

 Warm sleeping spots

 Give your cat access to plenty of warm sleeping spots that are free of draughts.
 Sleeping spots off the ground tend to be warmer and less draughty.

 When it’s cold, we tend to do our entertaining indoors.
 If you are having people round, make sure your cat has a safe place to retreat to if the noise gets too much for him.